BenmezOthmane/Enterprise-Hybrid-Lab/Windows-Server-AD-01/README.md

 # Project 1: Windows Server & Active Directory Deployment

 ##  Overview
-[cite_start]This project involves the end-to-end installation and configuration of **Windows Server 2022 Data Center** to serve as the primary Domain Controller (DC-022) for a secure hybrid enterprise environment.[cite_end]
+This project involves the end-to-end installation and configuration of **Windows Server 2022 Data Center** to serve as the primary Domain Controller (DC-022) for a secure hybrid enterprise environment.

 ##  System Specifications & Resources
 | Feature | Details |